IBMDeveloperBNL/hlfabric-lab/README.md

 All options require an IBM Cloud account, so if you don't already have one, you can create one for free at: https://ibm.biz/Bdz36u

 ## Overview
-The image below gives a high level overview of the scenario described above and will form the basis of our demo application.
-The original idea comes from the 'Tracking Donations with blockchain' code pattern and is modified so that it can also be deployed to the IBM Blockchain Platform V2.0 service.
+The image below depicts a high level overview of the scenario described above and will form the basis of our application.
+The original idea comes from the 'Tracking Donations with blockchain' code pattern and has been modified so that it can be deployed to the IBM Blockchain Platform service.

 ![](./images/01-overview-1.png)

 The application to support the above process involves a frontend, a business service and a smart contract.
-The smart contract will have as asset the cause-specific pledge (called the project pledge) and the transactions: `createProjectPledge`, `sendPledgeToGlobalCitizen`, `sendPledgeToGovOrg`, `updatePledge` and `transferFunds`.
-The business service implements the logic to support the transactions and finally exposes them as RESTful endpoints.
-The business service communicates with the smart contract via the Hyperledger Fabric SDK.
+The smart contract contains the asset `pledge` -- representing the cause-specific pledge -- and the transactions: `createProjectPledge`, `sendPledgeToGlobalCitizen`, `sendPledgeToGovOrg`, `updatePledge` and `transferFunds`.
+The business service works as middle layer and exposes the REST API.
+The business service interacts with the smart contract using the Hyperledger Fabric NodeJS SDK.
 The transaction invoked on the smart contract updates the ledger.
 All this is depicted in the schematic overview below.

 ![](./images/02-overview-2.png)

-As you can see in the image, building this demo application consists of three major steps.
-The fourth and last step is connecting all parts.
+As you can see in the image, building this application consists of three major steps.
+The fourth and last step is connecting the dots and integrating all parts.

 ## Steps
 1. [Build a frontend in Node-RED](#1-build-a-front-end-in-node-red)